RobinL/costmodelr/readme.md

 Introduction
 ------------

-This vignette runs through a full example of how to use the `costmodelr` package.
+This document presents and example of how to use the `costmodelr` package.

 Package basics
 --------------